ugglr/Remote-Developer-jobs-directory/README.md

 <strong>Twitter Accounts</strong>

-<p>Please check the amazing @hackSultan Twitter and his article over at this <a href="https://scotch.io/bar-talk/the-top-tech-people-to-follow-on-twitter-for-your-stack">link.</a> Also a huge thank you for letting me share it on the repo!</p>
+<p>Please check @hackSultan Twitter and his article over at this <a href="https://scotch.io/bar-talk/the-top-tech-people-to-follow-on-twitter-for-your-stack">link.</a> Also a huge thank you for letting me share it on the repo!</p>

 <ul>
   <strong>Frontend : React</strong>